On $p$-adic integral moduli schemes and local models for PEL type D: Introduction

-\begin{thm} Let $I = \{i\}$.
-There exists a stratification of the reduced special fiber where each stratum $\RM^\naive_I(\ell)$, admitting an explicit description as in Definition \ref{defn-Mell}, is a single Schubert cell and $\RM^\naive_I(\ell')$ is contained in the Zariski closure $\ol{\RM^\naive_I(\ell)}$ if and only if $\ell'\leq \ell$.
+Equivalently, $\RM^\naive_I(\ell')$ is contained in $\ol{\RM^\naive_I(\ell)}$ if and only if $\ell'\leq \ell$.
 Consequently, $\RM^\naive_{I,k}$ is irreducible and contains precisely $\min{\cbra{i,n-i}}+1$ Schubert cells. \end{thm} A crucial feature of Theorem~\ref{intro.str} is the irreducibility of the special fiber in the maximal case, which plays an important role in our proof of Theorem~\ref{mainthmintro}.
 This contrasts with the split even orthogonal case, where in the corresponding maximal-type situation the special fiber has two irreducible components; see \cite[Theorem~1.5(2),(3)]{yang25TopFlat}.
-We finish the proof of topological flatness by writing down explicit representatives for these cells and checking that each representative lifts to the generic fiber of $\RM^\naive_{\{i\}}$.
-It follows that the generic fiber is dense in $\RM^\naive_{\{i\}}$.
+We further give an explicit moduli-theoretic description of the Schubert varieties $S_\ell$ occurring in Theorem~\ref{intro.str}. \begin{prop}[{Proposition \ref{moduli-sv}}] Assume that $I=\{i\}$.
+The associated standard lattice chain is